Clint Dolezel: Coaching career

 Dolezel had said that he would like to be a coach after his career is over.
 It was announced that on January 19, Dolezel would become the offensive coordinator for the Florida Firecats' 2009 season (due to the Arena Football League suspending operations for 2009).
 He was the head coach of the San Angelo Stampede Express of the Indoor Football League in 2010.

 Dolezel was announced as the head coach for the Dallas Vigilantes for the 2011 season.
 The team did not play in 2012 for unknown reasons.

 On August 21, 2012, Dolezel was promoted from offensive coordinator to head coach of the Philadelphia Soul.

 On September 16, 2014, Dolezel re-signed with the Soul for two more seasons.

 In June 2016, Dolezel was announced as the first head coach of the China Arena Football League's Beijing Lions.
 He was named an All-Pro North Division All-Star as a head coach.
 On November 6, 2016, the Lions won the first China Bowl and finished the season undefeated.

 On August 25, 2016, Dolezel was named the 2016 Marcum-Moss Head Coach of the Year.
 A day later, he won his first ArenaBowl championship as a coach when the Soul defeated the Arizona Rattlers, 56–42, in ArenaBowl XXIX in Glendale, Arizona.

 On August 26, 2017, the Soul beat the Tampa Bay Storm in ArenaBowl XXX by a score of 44–40.

 In 2019, the AFL folded and Dolezel was hired as the inaugural head coach of the Frisco Fighters in the Indoor Football League before the 2020 season.
 However, the 2020 season was cancelled due to the onset of the COVID-19 pandemic.
 He returned to Frisco for the 2021 season, leading the team to a 10–3 record and made it to the league semifinal.
 Near the end 2021 season, Dolezel was signed to a multi-year extension, but ultimately chose to leave the team to pursue other opportunities.

 Dolezel served as a quarterback coach consultant for Zachary Levi in preparation for the 2021 film, American Underdog: The Kurt Warner Story.
 Levi starred as Kurt Warner, the Super Bowl champion and Hall of Fame NFL quarterback, in the film.
 Dolezel assisted in training Levi with mechanics, physical training and throwing.
 Dolezel played against Warner when the duo played in the Arena Football League.

-Dolezel was named the 21st head coach in the history of the football program at Texas A&M University-Commerce, his alma mater, on December 7, 2022.
-He became just the third alum to take the reigns of the Lion football program, and the first since 1930.
+Dolezel was named the 21st head coach in the history of the football program at East Texas A&M University, his alma mater, on December 7, 2022.
+He became just the third alum to take the reins of the Lion football program, and the first since 1930.
+In his first year, the Lions went 1–9.